opencybersecurityalliance/PACE/docs/Plugfests/2202-06-CAW-DC/sFractal/README.md

 with details on the various components, commands, and interfaces.

 ### 3.2.3 PES Use Cases
+Editor's note:
 add more detail and on the 1,2,3,4,5 in https://github.com/sparrell/PACE/tree/arch2/docs/Arch#evaluating-risk-from-a-new-cve with details on the various components, commands, and interfaces.

+Editor's note:
+Add use case where
+Orchestrator queries PES
+"is device_1234 affected by CVE_shellshock?"
+(ie an old already fixed one but we probably still don't know answer).
+Sub-use cases with replies:
+- has vex, fixed, no
+- no vex, has sbom, no
+- no vex, incomplete sbom, probably not (risk score?)
+- scanned with tool whatever, probably not (risk score?)

+Editor's note:
+Add variants of previous usecase with newer cve's (solar wind, log4j) including lower risk score, including "yes exploitable", ...

 ### 3.2.4 Orchestrator Use Cases
+Editor's note:
 add more detail and on the 1,4 in https://github.com/sparrell/PACE/tree/arch2/docs/Arch#putting-an-sbom-into-pace and on 1,2 in